USDA HARDINESS ZONES

 -17.8 to -12.2 degrees C

-Andora, coastal Iceland, Scandinavia, Estonia, Denmark, east and southern Germany, eastern Europe, northen Greece, Peak district (UK), Scottish highlands, Spanish mountains
+Andorra, coastal Iceland, Scandinavia, Estonia, Denmark, east and southern Germany, eastern Europe, northern Greece, Peak district (UK), Scottish highlands and the Spanish mountains

-Examples of plants that grow well in zone 7 are the above plants and beetroot, broccoli, nasturtiums, peas, parsnips, rocket.
+Pants that grow well in zone 7 include all of the previous zone.
+Plus beetroot, broccoli, nasturtiums, peas, parsnips, rocket.

 Undercover - aubergines, chilies, cucumbers, peppers and tomatoes.